directive0/Digimon-Maturation/README.md

 What is does not do:
 -Reads the current state of the digimon.

-If you would like to know more about this project you can review the video here.
+If you would like to know more about this project you can view the video here.

 https://www.youtube.com/watch?v=xxxQOq16XbU